Bruce M. Davis

-Bruce McGregor Davis (born October 5, 1942) is an American criminal and former member of the Manson Family who has been described as Charles Manson's "right-hand man".
+Bruce McGregor Davis (October 5, 1942 – September 11, 2026) was an American criminal and member of the Manson Family who has been described as Charles Manson's "right-hand man".

 Early life

-Bruce McGregor Davis was born on October 5, 1942, in Monroe, Louisiana and grew up in Mobile, Alabama.
+Bruce McGregor Davis was born on October 5, 1942, in Monroe, Louisiana, and grew up in Mobile, Alabama.

-Davis was editor of his high school yearbook and attended the University of Tennessee for three years, dropping out due to poor grades.
+Davis attended Roane County High School in Kingston, Tennessee, where he was editor of his high school yearbook, and attended the University of Tennessee for three years, dropping out due to poor grades.
 In 1962, he hitchhiked to California, where he worked for a time as a barback at Harrah's Lake Tahoe.
 Davis stated that he regularly consumed cannabis and LSD, hitchhiked and lived as a drifter.
-In The Family, Ed Sanders claimed Davis met Charles Manson and his associates Mary Brunner, Lynette Fromme, and Patricia Krenwinkel in Oregon in 1967, but Davis himself said in a February 2023 interview that he met Manson in Topanga in 1968, shortly after having been arrested in front of a Malibu, California liquor store for drug possession.
-Davis states that when they first met, Manson was in a bathtub outdoors, being bathed by around five girls, and that Davis primarily joined the family because of the girls and drugs.
+In Ed Sanders's book The Family, the author claims that Davis met Charles Manson and his associates Mary Brunner, Lynette Fromme, and Patricia Krenwinkel in Oregon in 1967, but Davis himself said in a February 2023 interview that he met Manson in Topanga in 1968, shortly after having been arrested in front of a Malibu, California liquor store for drug possession.
+Davis stated that when they first met, Manson was in a bathtub outdoors, being bathed by around five girls, and that Davis primarily joined the family because of the girls and drugs.

-Davis traveled to Europe and spent time traveling in Spain, Portugal, and Morocco, and claims he was introduced to Scientology after arriving in London in November 1968 when he was invited by girls he met after stepping out of the Earl's Court underground station.
-He says he first heard about Scientology from Manson, but that he did not think Manson was very knowledgeable about it.
+He traveled to Europe and spent time traveling in Spain, Portugal, and Morocco, and claimed he was introduced to Scientology after arriving in London in November 1968 when he was invited by girls he met after stepping out of the Earl's Court underground station.
+He said he first heard about Scientology from Manson, but that he did not think Manson was very knowledgeable about it.
 This conflicts with Manson's claim that he was "Theta Clear", the highest level within Scientology.
 Davis lived in London from November 1968 to April 1969 while working at the Church of Scientology headquarters.
 Manson picked him up from LAX on his return, and that was when Davis first noticed Manson's change in ideology as he embraced Helter Skelter.